John Thomas Jones: Appreciation

 According to the Dictionary of National Biography, Jones may be ranked among the first military engineers of his day.
 He possessed talents of the highest order; great mathematical knowledge, coupled with sound judgment and deep reflection.
 He was present at six sieges, and at five of them acted as brigade-major, and his intimate knowledge of the details of these operations gives great value to his published works on them.
 His reputation as a military engineer was not confined to his own country.
 A statue by Behnes was erected to his memory in the south transept of St. Paul's Cathedral by the officers of the corps of royal engineers.

 Cricket

 Jones was mainly associated with Middlesex.
-He made six known appearances in first-class matches from 1814 to 1819.
+He made six known appearances from 1814 to 1819.

 Family

 On 20 April 1816 Jones married, in London, Catherine Maria, daughter of Effingham Lawrence of New York City.
 He had three sons and a daughter.
 His eldest son, Sir Lawrence, was murdered by robbers on 7 November 1845 when travelling between Macri and Smyrna, and was succeeded in the baronetcy by his brother Willoughby, who died in 1884, and whose eldest son, Lawrence, born in 1857, was the fourth baronet.

 His brother George Matthew Jones was a Royal Navy captain.